solodev/cloud-documentation/src/Services/index.md

 ## Modules

-A library of applications native to Solodev that allow the user to effectively manage website data.
-With modules, users can build, administrate and power content management features such as web forms, contact lists, employee listings, news or blog feeds, event calendars, photo galleries and so much more with little or no code.
+A library of applications native to Solodev that allow you to effectively manage website data.
+Build, administrate, and power content management features such as web forms, contact lists, employee listings, news or blog feeds, event calendars, photo galleries, and much more with little or no code.

 ## Themes

-A fully packaged set of templates that includes wrappers for headers and footers, style sheets, and color schemes that enables developers or administrators to rapidly deploy a website with little or no code and customize it to their liking.
+Use a fully packaged set of templates that includes wrappers for headers and footers, style sheets, and color schemes to rapidly deploy a website with little or no code and customize it to your liking.

 ## Purchasing & managing services

 **Adding services**

-**Prerequisites:** Before purchasing an application, administrators should launch and configure a live deployment or container and have a credit card number on file.
+**Prerequisites:** Before purchasing an application, you must have a credit card number on file.

-To add a variety of services from applications to themes to each of your containers or deployments in any of your organizations, follow the steps below.
+To add a variety of services follow the steps below.

 - From the Solodev dashboard click Services.